edmarregie/cs50x_project/README.md

 # Fiftyville Mystery Web App

 Welcome to the Fiftyville Mystery web application!
-This app is your gateway to unravel the enigmatic story of the stolen CS50 Duck in the picturesque town of Fiftyville.
-The narrative revolves around an audacious thief who brazenly pilfered the iconic duck and, in a rapid turn of events, embarked on a hasty flight out of town, likely with the assistance of an accomplice.
-Your only leads are that the theft transpired on July 28, 2021, and the scene of the crime was the quaint Humphrey Street.
+This app is designed to help you solve the mystery of the stolen CS50 Duck in the town of Fiftyville.
+Authorities believe that the thief stole the duck and then, shortly afterwards, took a flight out of town with the help of an accomplice.
+All you know is that the theft took place on July 28, 2021, and it happened on Humphrey Street.

 #### Video Demo: [Fiftyville Mystery Web App](https://youtu.be/D0R2Z-X8SZM)